awsdocs/amazon-ec2-user-guide/doc_source/InstanceStorage.md

 You can specify instance store volumes for an instance only when you launch it\.
 You can't detach an instance store volume from one instance and attach it to a different instance\.

 The data in an instance store persists only during the lifetime of its associated instance\.
 If an instance reboots \(intentionally or unintentionally\), data in the instance store persists\.
-However, data in the instance store is lost under the following circumstances:
+However, data in the instance store is lost under any of the following circumstances:
 + The underlying disk drive fails
 + The instance stops
 + The instance terminates